evolescue/Iso-seq_scripts/protocol_isoseq/Isoseq3_tama.md

  ```

 ## Step 4: Clustering (optional)
 This step takes the FLNC reads and clusters the transcript sequences by similarity.
 It then makes a multiple alignment of each cluster and performs error correction using this alignment.
 This step is optional and if you are interested in allele specific expression/transcript phasing, you should not run this step as it can removed allele specific sequence variation.
+Give this step as many cores as possible

 * **Input** The input file for cluster is one FLNC file:
 ```<movie>.flnc.bam``` or ```flnc.fofn```